-3.1 The tenant shall keep their allotment plot in a good state of cultivation, and not allow weeds and grass to seed or to cause a nuisance to neighbouring plots.
+4.1 The tenant shall keep their allotment plot in a good state of cultivation, and not allow weeds and grass to seed or to cause a nuisance to neighbouring plots.

-3.2 Tenants must only use their allotment plot for their own personal use, and must not use their plot to carry out any business or grow produce for sale.
+4.2 Tenants must only use their allotment plot for their own personal use and must not use their plot to carry out any business or grow produce for sale.

-3.3 The tenant shall not deposit, or permit to be deposited, any refuse, rubbish or extraneous matter on their plot, or any other part of the allotment site.
+4.3 The tenant shall not deposit, or permit to be deposited, any refuse, rubbish or extraneous matter on their plot, or any other part of the allotment site.
 All arising’s from the permitted allotment activities shall either be composted on the plot or burnt as outlined1.